jshiv/hyperdrive-stakewise/README.md

 This project needs expansion!
 Here are some ways you can help out:

 - Adding more EL and CL client compatibility
-- Adding more first-class support for referencing external EL/CL clients instead of using local installations
+- Adding more first-class support for referencing external EL/CL clients
 - Testing and reporting bugs

-**NodeSet will reward your thoughtful contributions!**
+**NodeSet will reward thoughtful contributions!**